 About the Author:

 David Fraser is the founder and band leader of DCF Weddings based out of Toronto, Ontario, Canada.
-He specializes in live music that’s exciting, entertaining and engaging and has been involved in the wedding industry professionally for over eight years.
+He specializes in live music that’s exciting, entertaining and engaging.
+He has been involved in the wedding industry professionally since 2007.